somysam12/boyt-by-deepseek/replit.md

 2. Click inline buttons to join all required channels
 3. Click "✅ Verify Membership" button
 4. Click "🎁 Claim Key" to get your key
-5. If cooldown is active, you'll see remaining time in hours:minutes format
+5. If cooldown is active, you'll see:
+   - Detailed message: "Please wait for the cooldown to finish!"
+   - Time remaining in hours and minutes
+   - Exact date/time when you can claim next key
+6. After cooldown expires, you can claim another key
-6. If no keys available, you'll be automatically added to waitlist
+7. If no keys available, you'll be automatically added to waitlist
-7. Receive your key automatically when admin adds new keys
+8. Receive your key automatically when admin adds new keys

 ### For Admins
 1. Use `/admin` command to access admin panel